Nebi: Abenaki Ways of Knowing Water

 LAWN TO LAKE

 In 2006 several groups in Vermont and the Lake Champlain Basin in New York began pooling resources and ideas to create a coordinated outreach message.
 In addition to promoting the use of phosphorus-free fertilizer with the “Don’t ‘P’ on Your Lawn” message, this partnership has created other healthy lawn tips and encouraged local retailers to stock phosphorus-free fertilizers.
 Partners include Cornell Cooperative Extension, the Lake Champlain Basin Program, the Lake Champlain Committee, Lake Champlain Sea Grant, the Smart Waterways Regional Stormwater Education Program, and the Vermont Agency of Natural Resources.

-Now, the successful Lawn to Lake effort has expanded from Vermont/New York to include southern Lake Michigan, with new partners from the Illinois-Indiana Sea Grant, University of Illinois Extension, Safer Pest Control Project, Purdue University-Calumet and others, with funding from the Great Lakes Restoration Initiative.
+The successful Lawn to Lake effort expanded from Vermont/New York to include southern Lake Michigan, with new partners from the Illinois-Indiana Sea Grant, University of Illinois Extension, Safer Pest Control Project, Purdue University-Calumet and others, with funding from the Great Lakes Restoration Initiative.

 Today, this effort includes an effort we call "Raise the Blade."
 Homeowners, businesses, and municipalities are encouraged to follow three simple lawn care practices that help minimize stormwater runoff.
 Learn more at lawntolake.org.
 As part of this effort, we are partnering with numerous local businesses.
 Some have adopted the recommended practices on their properties, while others are helping us research differences between lawns managed with different practices.